chmurson/time-log-poster/README.md

 Success posting SSLP-1842 : 1h
 Success posting SSLP-1774 : 5h
 ```
-Two entries *SSLP-1774* and *SSLP-1842* will have their worklog entries created
+Now two entries *SSLP-1774* and *SSLP-1842*  have their worklog entries created.

 ### How to install?